Shashanksingh-01/Dev-journey/README.md

 ## 👋 Hello!
 I'm **Shashank Singh**

-> A first-year **CSE IoT** student on a mission to become a full-stack Python Developer 💻
+> A first-year **CSE IOT** student on a mission to become a full-stack Python Developer 💻
 > I believe in learning by doing — and this repo is proof of that!

 ---